-65/17 TREASURY MANAGEMENT MID TERM REVIEW 2017/18 (Agenda No. 8)
+65/17 TREASURY MANAGEMENT MID TERM REVIEW 2017/18

 Mr Turner presented the report.
 The Council's cumulative total external debt decreased by £6m between April and September.
-No new debt financing has been
+No new debt financing has been arranged during this year.

 Mr Turner responded to Members' questions as follows: